nilushacj/MoVe-v1.0/README.md

     - labelled instances corresponding to predictions of moving vehicles
     - predicted instance segmentations of moving vehicles
     - corresponding scene-flows of pixels associated with moving vehicles (-1 values for the stationary regions)
-- .txt file of all predictions (**results_annots/our_results_xxxx.txt**), in which each the values are space separated.
+- .txt file of all predictions (`results_annots/our_results_xxxx.txt`), in which each value is space-separated.
 Each row corresponds to a single detection represented with 18 columns (left to right):

 | Values | Name        | Description                                                                                           |
 |--------|-------------|-------------------------------------------------------------------------------------------------------|
 | 1      | frame       | Frame ID (divide by two to get the corresponding image result, e.g., 4 = 000002_10.png).              |